Swyter/poptools/README.md

 Swapping the names of the `P_Options` and `P_GameOptions` pages in `POP5Common.MGM` makes the game skip the blacklist that hides the secret `Setup menu ON/OFF`, `Cheats ON/OFF`, `Interface ON/OFF`, `Show motion camera ON/OFF`, `Interface ON/OFF` and `Work in progress ON/OFF` entries under _Options > Game_.

 One of the (still unidentified) options causes the _Tab_ and _C_ keys to pause the game, another one takes raw .BMP screenshots.
 These debug options seem to be stored as part of the profile data.

+# Unlocking the hidden advanced video options
+Replace `P_SoundsMenu` with `P_VideoAdvanced` by hex-editing the string in the game's binary without affecting the other string's positions and ensuring it ends with `00`; a `NULL` terminator.

+It needs to be called from the _Options_ menu itself, does not seem to work from the main menu. _Options > Sounds_ will lead to it.